William (Bill) Joseph Whitworth of Farmersville Illinois died on the 6thof October 2019 in Springfield, Illinois. He was 78 years old.

 The Family is being assisted by Hough Funeral Homes.

-To send flowers to William "Bill" J. Whitworth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" J. Whitworth, please visit our floral store.